waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Route 22 (WEST of Viridian City):** Leads to the Pokemon League.
 THIS IS A DETOUR if aiming for Pewter City.

 # Viridian Forest Notes
-*   Youngster (ID 1, VIRIDIANFOREST_YOUNGSTER1) at (17,44): Encountered dialogue loop. `map_analyzer_agent` (Turn 877) confirmed this trainer blocks the direct path north and cannot be bypassed.
-Battle is likely mandatory.
+*   Youngster (ID 1, VIRIDIANFOREST_YOUNGSTER1) at (17,44): Encountered dialogue loop.
+Battle is likely mandatory as they block the path north.
 *   Youngster (ID 10, VIRIDIANFOREST_YOUNGSTER6) at (28,41): Confirmed non-battling NPC.
 Dialogue: "You should carry extras!".
 Blocks direct westward movement along row 41.
-The tile (28,41) is non-navigable.
 *   Bug Catcher (ID 3, VIRIDIANFOREST_YOUNGSTER3) at (28,20): **Defeated**.
 *   Items Collected:
     *   Potion at (26,12) - Collected (Turn 981).

 # Battle Notes
-*   Record insights for specific Pokémon/trainers, especially Hard Mode implications.
 *   SPARKY learned TAIL WHIP, replacing GROWL at Lv11 (Turn 1004).

 # Pewter City Prep